angelo-melis/progrockdiffusion/README.md

 # progrockdiffusion
+As of October 2022 I am no longer actively updating Prog Rock Diffusion.
+Occasional bug fixes or minor improvements may happen.

 A command line version of [Disco Diffusion](https://github.com/alembics/disco-diffusion).
 A GUI is available with a focused set of settings here: [GUI Instructions](#gui-instructions)

 # Quick note on updating:
 A new version was released today, Sept 16 2022, which includes two new models for Open Clip.
 As a result you will need up update Open Clip.
 To do this, delete the open-clip directory inside your PRD directory, then run the command to fetch the newer version: